ethrydevelops/node-easier-auth/README.md

 4. Token hashing is included by default. **If you find that logging in or verifying tokens is too slow,** you may want to disable hashing.
 You can do this with the code below.

-    This should shave off ~200ms of time during token verification, although it might be less secure:
+    This should shave off ~50-150ms (depending on specs) of time during token verification, although it might be less secure:

     ```js
     const auth = new AuthService(knex, false); // `false` disables token hashing